Date Night Beef Stroganoff

 Instructions

 - Season beef tenderloin strips with salt and black pepper.
-Heat 1/2 tablespoon oil in a non-stick skillet over medium-high heat.
+Heat 1/2 tablespoon of oil in a non-stick skillet over medium-high heat.

 - Working in batches if needed, sear the beef for 1-2 minutes per side, just until browned.
 Do not overcook.
 Transfer to a plate.